malfattti/garden/The Craft of Research.md

 - Año de publicación: [[1995]] + reeds.

 ## Chapter 3: From Topics to Questions
+### Subject:
-- Subject: broad area of knowledge
+- a broad area of knowledge
+### Topic:
-- Topic: specific interest within that area.
+	- specific interest within that area.
 	- specific approach to a subject
 	- asking a question, the answer of which would solve a problem that my readers care about
 	- How to pick a topic:
 	- start with what most interests you
 	- you do not have to be an expert on it, you do want to become one
-	- make a list of topics that
+	- make a list of interests that you would like to explore